-* Socialist Hollande says economic immigration must be limited
+* Socialist Hollande says economic immigration must be

 * Presidential frontrunner would uphold burqa ban